Dharamdas: Missionary work

 After the founding of Kabir Chaura by Kabir's disciple Surat Gopal, whom was the first Kabirpanthi missionary, Dharamdas would slightly later found the Dham Khera (Damakheda) maṭh (also known as māī meaning "mother) located in modern-day Chhattisgarh.
 It conducted missionary activities in central India and had branches located in Raipur, Bilaspur, and Chindawara.

+Works

+Within the Kabir Panth tradition, Dharamdas is regarded as one of the principal preservers and transmitters of Kabir's teachings.
+Several later Kabir Panth traditions attribute to him the compilation or preservation of works such as the Kabir Sagar, Anurag Sagar, and collections of Vani and Sakhi.
+Modern scholarship, however, considers the textual history of these works to be complex, with multiple recensions and uncertain authorship.

+Dharamdas composed in Bhojpuri, a language of Eastern India, as well as in early Hindi dialects associated with central India.
+His poetry employs simple language, dialogue, and devotional imagery characteristic of the Nirguna Bhakti tradition.
+His verses emphasize the Satguru, the impermanence of worldly existence, and liberation through divine knowledge.

 Legacy

 The Dharamdasi sub-tradition is headquartered at the Dharamdas' ashram located in Damkhera village near Raipur.
 The group bears similarities to the Radhasoamis.
 A recent spiritual master of the group was Grindhmuni Nam.